-Figure 2-5: Installing the Server into a Telco Rack
+Figure 2-5.
+Securing the Chassis to the Rack

 2-6 Checking the Serverboard Setup

 After you install the system in the rack, you will need to open the top cover to make sure the serverboard is properly installed and all the connections have been made.